deepomicslab/SCAN/README.md

     --out_dir=DIR       The path of output files.
 ```

-Running this command will takes all bam files under `out_dir` directory with specified `bam_pattern` pattern as input, and calculate the read coverage with specified `bin_size`.
+Running this command will take all bam files under `out_dir` directory with specified `bam_pattern` pattern as input, and calculate the read coverage with specified `bin_size`.
 It also calculates the mean coverage and total number of mapped reads for each chromosome.